rkaunismaa/LangChain-Playground/hwchase17/README.md

+## Friday, April 19, 2024

+Stuff is failing for local models when we try to use tools ... ugh.
+Is there some way to fix this??

 ## Sunday, April 14, 2024

 This folder will contain various notebooks and scripts found at the [Github account of Harrison Chase](https://github.com/hwchase17), the founder of LangChain.